iotaledger/iota-wiki/docs/participate/support-the-network/about-nodes.md

 * Keeping a record of the balances on addresses
 * Exposing APIs for clients

-## Ataching new transactions to the Tangle
+## Attaching new transactions to the Tangle

 When nodes receive a new transaction, they attach it to the Tangle by adding it to their local database.